beljul/user-centric-ad-id/README.md

 </details>

 <details>
-<summary>Workflow #2: User is not authenticated on network participant and is authenticated on the Network Controller</summary>
+<summary>Workflow #2: user is not authenticated on network participant and is authenticated on the Network Controller</summary>

   <ins>Advertiser side</ins>:
   Suppose a user is a visitor of my-localstore.com, but choose not to have an account on this website or my-localstore.com doesn't require any authentication.